 Saunders, however, decided that he was going to deal with it by unleashing a dangerous virus in L.A.
 One of his underlings set off the virus in a hotel, causing the deaths of hundreds of unnamed extras, as well as Gael Ortega and several CTU agents (though curiously, Michelle Dessler was fine).
 Jack eventually captured Saunders and knew he wasn’t going to break him in time to stop the second wave of attacks.
 So, he took Saunders’ daughter and ordered Chase to take her into the hotel, thereby exposing her to the virus.
 Of course, what makes the scene is the sadistic smile on Jack’s face as he tells Saunders: “When your daughter is infected, I’m gonna make you watch her die.”

 Saunders also marked the last time that 24 producers would have a villain that was much taller than Jack appear in the same frame as him.
-From then on, all villains would either be shorter (Abu Fayed, Tony) or would be shown crouched over, lying down, or sitting (Henderson).
+From then on, all villains would either be shorter (Abu Fayed, Tony) or would be shown crouched over, lying down, or sitting (Christopher Henderson).

 Day 4: 2:00 AM-3:00 AM: Jack Shows Us How to Deal with a Love Triangle

 Day 4 has its critics, and I certainly agree that the plot was a bit contrived when it came to bringing back old characters — especially at the expense of newer ones, like CTU chief Erin Driscoll (Alberta Watson), Secretary of Defense James Heller (William Devane), President John Keeler (Geoff Pierson) and, most importantly, Vice President Charles Logan (Gregory Itzin).
-It was also tiresome watching main antagonist Habib Marwan consistently escape capture just so he could stick around for the entire season.
-Also, this is the season where they really started to embrace the whole “torture is an effective means of interrogation that always yields truthful information” school of thought.
+It was also tiresome watching main antagonist Habib Marwan consistently escape capture just so he could stick around for the entire season — maybe they heard the criticism about too many Disc One Final Bosses during the previous season.
+Also, Day 4 is where they really started to embrace the whole “torture is an effective means of interrogation that always yields truthful information” school of thought.
 I’m pretty sure John Yoo based his torture memos on watching Jack Bauer.

 Nevertheless, this season has always been one of my favorites.
 I particularly enjoyed the chemistry between Jack and his new girlfriend, Audrey Raines (Kim Raver).
 But like all good things in his life, it was never going to end well.
 In this case, Audrey was still hung up on her wimpy, sniveling husband, Paul.
 When Jack had evidence linking Paul’s company to Marwan, he cornered Paul in his hotel room and started to interrogate him.
 Because Paul didn’t have the foresight to check into a CTU holding cell instead of a four-star hotel, Jack had to, once again, make do with his surroundings.
 This time, he took apart a lamp and used the wires to shock Paul until he got his answers.